Marcus Eli Ravage

-Marcus "Max" Eli Ravage (or Ravitch, born Revici; June 25, 1884 – October 6, 1965) was a Romanian-born Jewish American writer and journalist.
+Marcus "Max" Eli Ravage (or Ravitch, born Revici; June 25, 1884 – October 6, 1965) was a Romanian-born Jewish American writer and journalist who divided his life between the United States and France.

-He is best known for An American in the Making (1917), a seminal immigrant autobiography exploring the tensions between assimilation and cultural identity.
+He is known for An American in the Making (1917), a seminal immigrant autobiography exploring the tensions between assimilation and cultural identity.

 During the interwar period, Ravage wrote prolifically on immigration in the United States and on political affairs across Europe and America.

 His satirical essays about antisemitism, published 1928, were later stripped of context and ideologically repurposed by Nazi propaganda – a conspiracist distortion further recycled in postwar antisemitic discourse.

 Ravage also authored popular biographies of the Rothschild family and of Marie Louise, Napoleon's second wife.

-He served as European correspondent for the U.S. magazine The Nation, and contributed to Harper's Magazine, The New Republic, Current History, The Forward (in his early years under the penname 'Max the Sleever'), the humor magazine Puck, The Century Magazine, the British newspaper The Nation and various European publications.
+He served as European correspondent for the U.S. magazine The Nation, and contributed to Harper's Magazine, The New Republic, Current History, The New York Times, The Forward, the humor magazine Puck, The Century Magazine, The Saturday Evening Post, the British newspaper The Nation and various European publications.

+Name

+Born and raised in Romania as Marcus (or Marcu) Eli Revici, he adapted the spelling of his name over the course of his migrations.

+While later biographical summaries suggest that he may have already adopted his 'Americanized' surname Ravage upon arrival at the U.S. immigration inspection station at Ellis Island in 1900, early records from his educational trajectory indicate that during the decade between his immigration and eventual naturalization, he used the surname Ravitch, together with the forename Max.
+(Note: Attributed to multiple references:) Phonetic transcriptions of birth names streamlined for compliance with English pronunciation were common among Eastern European immigrants.
+Ravage's own account suggests that his transitional use of the name "Max" may have reflected broader patterns of Americanization rather than personal preference.
+(Note: In his memoir 1917, Ravage would lament the widespread simplification of immigrant names, citing precisely "Max" as an example of what he saw as a loss of cultural depth and distinctiveness.)
+For his early steps as a writer, he also used the penname 'Max the Sleever' (then referencing his occupation as a garment worker).

+Evidenced by the start of his professional publishing activity in 1917, with contributions to Harper's, Puck, and Century Magazine as well as the publication of An American in the Making, he would adopt the surname Ravage and reclaim the use of his forename Marcus together with his Hebrew middle name Eli.

+During his later years in France – documented, for example, in publications for Le Petit Parisien, Vendredi, Ce soir and Vu – his name was also rendered as Mark‑Eli Ravage, or Marc‑Elie Ravage, sometimes with accent on the "É".